 36. DISADVANTAGES.
-The disadvantages of defense in mountains are:
+The disadvantages of defense in mountains area.
+The compartmentation makes it difficult, or impossible to shift fires of supporting weapons readily.

-- a.
-The compartmentation makes it difficult, or impossible to shift fires of supporting weapons readily. - b.
-It is usually difficult to maneuver support and reserve units to execute counterattack plans. - .c.
-Grazing fire is often impossible in rugged mountain terrain. - d.
-Mountains with wooded slopes, and moderately difficult cliffs, enable the enemy to make decisive surprise attacks at several points. - e.
-Difficulty or digging necessitates longer time for organization of positions.
+b.
+It is usually difficult to maneuver support and reserve units to execute counterattack plans.

+c.
+Grazing fire is often impossible in rugged terrain.

+d.
+Mountains with wooded slopes, and moderately difficult cliffs, enable the enemy to make decisive surprise attacks at several points.

+e.
+Difficulty of digging necessitates longer time for organization of positions.